CharleyPeng1/retool/README.md

   * This will install all the dependencies, initialize the database, and start the server.
 4. Open up localhost:3000 to get started!

+> Note that when running locally, logging in via Google will not work - signup locally via username & password to start.

 ### Docker